-- Preview Email Newsletter

 WASHINGTON, Feb.
 2 -- The HIV Prevention Action Coalition, a workgroup of the Federal AIDS Policy Partnership, has submitted a public comment letter to the Centers for Disease Control and Prevention (CDC), advocating for persistent federal investment in the National HIV Behavioral Surveillance System (NHBS).
 This system is vital for gathering high-quality behavioral data among populations disproportionately affected by HIV, including men who have sex with men and people who inject drugs.

-In its more ST
+In its letter, HPAC emphasized that NHBS is a cornerston more ST

 Independent Community Bankers of America Calls for Clarity on Agricultural Loan Guidance (10)